ibrado/jekyll-paginate-content/README.md

 ## Page/Post properties

-These properties are automatically set for pages/documents that have been processed, e.g `{{ post.autogen }}`
+These properties are automatically set for pages and other content that have been processed, e.g `{{ post.autogen }}`

 | Field                | Description
 |----------------------|----------------------------------------------------------------------